Geeksltd/MSharp.Docs/Tutorials/8/README.md

 }
 ```

-#### Creating Time Log Form Module

-Add form module with the name of *TimeLogForm* using the M# context menu like below:
+Add form module named *TimeLogForm* using the M# context menu like below:

 ```C#
 using MSharp;